bengfarrell/rgf-blog/content/blog/2009-07-07-wine-review-irony-chardonnay.md

   - "the-gourmez-wine-review"
 ---

-**Irony Chardonnay** Other words on the label:  Napa Valley 2005, The finest traditions in winemaking since 1935, 14.5% alcohol
+**Other words on the label:** Napa Valley 2005, The finest traditions in winemaking since 1935, 14.5% alcohol

 ![](http://www.rebeccagomezfarrell.com/gourmez/photos/ironychard.jpg)